wrkr scan

 - When GitHub acquisition is unavailable,

---report-md-pathand--sarif-pathare preflight-validated before any managed artifact mutation. - Late write failures after preflight still fail closed and roll managed artifacts back to the previous committed generation instead of leaving mixed state/proof/manifest outputs behind.
+--report-md-pathand--sarif-pathare preflight-validated before any managed artifact mutation. --json-path,--report-md-path, and--sarif-pathmust stay unique from one another and from Wrkr-managed artifacts derived from--state; collisions fail closed withinvalid_input(exit6) before any scan-managed artifact is written.- Late write failures after preflight still fail closed and roll managed artifacts back to the previous committed generation instead of leaving mixed state/proof/manifest outputs behind.

 - For